LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 ## Backwards Compatibility

-This LIP defines a new store interface for the random module, which in turn will become part of the state tree and will be authenticated by the state root.
+This LIP defines a new store interface for the Random module, which in turn will become part of the state tree and will be authenticated by the state root.
 As such, it will induce a hardfork.

 [creative]: https://creativecommons.org/publicdomain/zero/1.0/